dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/BuildOmniaCluster/Authentication.rst

 2. Run the command ``ldapadd -D <enter admin binddn > -w < bind_password > -f create_user.ldif`` to execute the LDIF file and create the account.
 3. To set up a password for this account, use the command ``ldappasswd -D <enter admin binddn > -w < bind_password > -S <user_dn>``.
 The value of ``user_dn`` is the distinguished name that indicates where the user was created.
 (In this example, ``uid=ldapuser,ou=People,dc=omnia,dc=test``)

-Setting up Passwordless SSH for the OpenLDAP/FreeIPA users
+Setting up Passwordless SSH for the OpenLDAP users
 -----------------------------------------------------------

-Once user accounts are created, admins can enable passwordless SSH for users to run HPC jobs on the cluster nodes.
+Once user accounts are created, admins can enable password-less SSH for users to run HPC jobs on the cluster nodes.

 .. note:: Once user accounts are created on the auth server, use the accounts to login to the cluster nodes to reset the password and create a corresponding home directory.

-To customize your setup of passwordless ssh, input parameters in ``input/passwordless_ssh_config.yml``.
+To customize your setup of password-less SSH, input custom parameters in ``input/passwordless_ssh_config.yml``.

 +-----------------------+--------------------------------------------------------------------------------------------------------------------+
 | Parameter             | Details                                                                                                            |